 - Keep yourself hydrated during your exercise regimen.

 - When hydrating, make sure you drink enough to support your activity.

-Contact NYC Gastroenterologist, Dr. Shawn Khodadadian to learn more about exercising and your digestive system.
+Contact NYC Gastroenterologist, to make an appointment or to learn more about exercising and your digestive system.